criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/InsightStatusResponse.md

 # InsightStatusResponse

-Status of an async report request
+Status of an async insight request

 ## Properties